7shoe/Neural_Nets_from_Scratch/README.md

-# Neural_Nets_from_Scratch
+# Neural Networks from Scratch
-Implementation of various neural networks architectures in various coding languages following various programming paradigms.
+Numerous libraries in Python, R, and Go allow for the creation, training, and inference of neural networks.
+Most notably, TensorFlow and PyTorch.
+Unfortunately, much of the appreciation for numerical ingenuity and statistical intuition is lost when these tools are deployed off-the-shelf.
+Specifically, the easy-to-use, high-level interfaces of Keras (for TensorFlow) and PyTorch Lightning reduce the amount of written code drastically, at the expense of a user's brainpower to understand them.
+This tutorial aims to uncover fundamental principles by which these neural networks are implemented, is intended to restore and highlight the numerical costs of training and inference of such models.
+Implementation of various neural network architectures in various coding languages following various programming paradigms.

 ## 1. A (Pseudo-)Functional Programming approach in Python for a Multilayer Perceptron